bettychenyi/linux-documents/docs/mitmproxy.md

     yum install gcc
     ./pip3.6 install mitmproxy

 Now mitmproxy should be installed.
-Try it with:
+Try to run it with:

 ```./mitmproxy```